supreethmv/blog/_posts/2025-12-12-quantum-correlation-clustering.md

 Classical clustering algorithms such as $k$-Means, $k$-Medoids (PAM), hierarchical clustering, and even spectral methods like SPONGE [[7](#ref7)] face four fundamental limitations when applied to signed correlation graphs:

+#### (i) Number of clusters $k$ is not known in advance
+Most classical methods require the user to specify $k$ before running the algorithm.
+In practice, the "right" number of clusters in a correlation matrix is unknown and changes over time as market regimes shift.
+Heuristics like the elbow method, silhouette analysis, or the eigengap criterion are expensive, data-dependent, and do not generalize across datasets.

+#### (ii) Reformulation is lossy
+Since classical methods require a positive-definite distance metric, Pearson correlations ($\rho \in [-1, 1]$) must be transformed into non-negative distances via mappings such as: